-In this paper, we propose a geometry-based data augmentation strategy that enables NeRF to efficiently learn implicit representations of scenes captured from few viewpoints.
-We reformulate the \textit{view morphing} technique \cite{seitz1996viewMorphing} to operate alongside NeRF.
-View morphing allows conventional image morphing methods to synthesise in-between viewpoint changes while ensuring realistic image transitions.
-View morphing does not require any prior knowledge about the captured 3D scene, and it can synthesise 3D projective transformations (e.g.~3D rotations, translations, shears) of objects by operating entirely on the input images.
-Because view morphing requires a dense pixel correspondence map between viewpoint pairs, we exploit the depth predicted by NeRF to retrieve the disparity map (Fig.~\ref{fig:teaser}).
-We implement a modified version of the rectification algorithm proposed by Fusiello et al.~\cite{fusiello2000stereoRectification} to rectify images and disparity maps that are used by the view morphing process.
-The in-between viewpoints are randomly sampled between each viewpoint pair to produce the morphed views for training NeRF.
-We evaluate our approach by using the dataset used in the original NeRF's paper \cite{mildenhall2020nerf} and we show that PSNR improves up to 1.8dB and 10.5dB when eight and four views are used for training, respectively.
-We also compare our approach with DietNeRF \cite{jain2021dietnerf} and AugNeRF \cite{chen2022augnerf}, and show that our approach can produce higher-quality renderings.
+In this paper, we propose to tackle the problem of training a NeRF model on scenes captured with a sparse set of viewpoints by using a novel geometry-based strategy based on View Morphing~\cite{seitz1996viewMorphing} (Fig.~\ref{fig:teaser}).
+This purely geometric method can synthesise or morph a new viewpoint that lies in-between two given camera views while ensuring realistic image transitions.
+Traditionally, view morphing requires a set of accurate point matches between known image pairs in order to successfully perform the morph.
+As this matching stage is hard to integrate into a NeRF-based learning pipeline, our intuition is to leverage the per-image depth information implicitly estimated by NeRF to obtain dense coordinate matches among views after an image rectification stage (Fig.~\ref{fig:approach}).
+To this end, we have to relax and modify several steps of the view morphing strategy to be duly integrated in the NeRF learning paradigm.
+This technique does not require any prior knowledge about the captured 3D scene, and it can synthesise 3D projective transformations (e.g.~3D rotations, translations, shears) of objects by operating entirely on the input images.
+We evaluate our approach by using the dataset of the original NeRF's paper \cite{mildenhall2020nerf} and we show that PSNR improves up to 1.8dB and 1.0dB when eight and four views are used for training, respectively.
+We compare our approach with DietNeRF~\cite{jain2021dietnerf}, AugNeRF~\cite{chen2022augnerf} and RegNeRF~\cite{niemeyer2021regnerf}, and show that our approach can produce higher-quality renderings.

-To summarise, our contributions are: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item A novel and effective data augmentation technique for NeRF for few-shot view synthesis; \item A new view morphing technique based on the NeRF depth output, named DVM; \item We show that DVM enables NeRF to produce higher-quality rendered images. \end{itemize}
+To summarise, our contributions are: \setlist{nolistsep} \begin{itemize}[noitemsep] \item We present a novel and effective method for NeRF to address the problem of few-shot view synthesis; \item We introduce a new view morphing technique based on the NeRF depth output, named VM-NeRF; \item VM-NeRF can achieve higher-quality rendered images than alternative methods in the literature. \end{itemize}